wangziqi2013/wangziqi2013.github.io/_posts/2019-03-05-Dual-Page-Ckpt.markdown

 buffer for holding the page.
 The overflowed page can be migrated back to the main storage at the beginning of the next epoch, where dirty bits for all entries in the mapping table are cleared and it is guaranteed that an entry can always be found.

+At the end of an epoch, the memory controller interrupts all processors to perform end-of-epoch actions.
+Processors first drain their volatile states as described in previous sections, and then write back dirty lines from their on-chip cache.
+Dirty pages from the L4 cache is also evicted.
+After that, processors write their execution context, including the register file, to a checkpoint location on the NVM.